chao92/WebSGX/README.md

 ### IAS Communication

 #### IAS certificate

-We submitted the pfx to apply for a SPID with Intel SGX IAS, and installed the keys for communicat with IAS during attestation. the password for import the key is within the file named 'password'.
+bob_pfx.pfx is the file we submitted to Intel SGX IAS for get the SPID. keys.txt file contains all the requried input for the Intel WebSGX attestation. password file contains the passwrod for improting the certification to the computer when we want to communicate with IAS.

+The left three files (RK_PUB.PEM, cert.pem, key.pem) are the different format key of the certification